 - State of Delaware

 - District of Columbia

 - State of Maryland

 - Commonwealth of Pennsylvania

 - Commonwealth of Virginia

 - State of West Virginia

-- All lands of federally recognized tribes located within the geographical boundaries of Region III.
+- All lands of federally recognized tribes located within the geographical boundaries of Region III

+- Designated federal waters of the U.S.

-In subject areas where RRT policy and structure mirror that which is laid out in the NCP, the RCP defines and communicates the roles of RRT3 members in support of the FOSC in planning or in response to oil and chemical spills in the region.
-Oil and chemical spill planning also includes spills or releases resulting from natural emergencies such as floods, hurricanes, or man-made emergencies such as terrorism events.
+In subject areas where RRT policy and structure mirror that which is laid out in the NCP, the RCP defines and communicates the roles of RRT3 members in support of the FOSC in planning or in response to oil spills and hazardous substances releases in the region.
+Oil spills and chemical releases planning also includes spills or releases resulting from natural emergencies such as floods, hurricanes, or man-made emergencies such as terrorism events.
 The R3RCP contains regional plans that outline the complex interactions and funding mechanisms required during implementation of disaster plans.
 The ACPs or the plans of the Local Emergency Planning Committee (LEPC) will not duplicate the R3RCP.
-The RCP documents the guidance policy, methods, and criteria that the RRT3 uses to evaluate the oil response planning of the ACP and the chemical response planning of the LEPC.
-The RCP will not duplicate the National Response Framework or details in the Emergency Support Functions.
-Instead, the R3RCP documents the supporting roles and activities of the RRT3 during an oil or chemical spill or during a natural disaster that would require federal funding and federal authorities under the Stafford Act.
+The RCP documents the guidance policy, methods, and criteria that the RRT3 uses to support the oil response planning of the ACP and the chemical response planning of the LEPC.
+The RCP will not duplicate the supporting roles and activities of the RRT3 during an oil spill, chemical releases, or during a natural disaster that would require federal funding and federal authorities under the Stafford Act.